0xNullVOID0/LifeTracker/README.md

 The Garmin smartwatch especially is (currently) the core of the whole thing since i find the possible interactions and correlations with the biometrics personally most interesting and relevant but more things will get added over time.

 Everything is still HTTP since it's still mostly local development and i haven't setup Azure deployment yet.
+Timezones aren't properly aligned in every spot yet, need to do a proper overhaul and check for every component there.

 Currently no frontend exists yet but it's planned, Vue or React with Grafana dashboards and such.
 I've just been using the OpenAPI Scalar UI page to check and test all my routes, and looking in my DB to see whats going on but it's also planned.